Basugaon

-Basugaon (IPA:ˈbɑːsʊˌgɑ̃ʊ) is a Town in Chirang District of Assam, India.
-The name of this town is derived from its high bamboo plantation and bamboo market basically "basu" or "bash" means bamboo and "gaon" means village that is Basugaon, 'The village of bamboo'.
-It is an industrial town and a Municipal Board area.
-It is a neighbourhood of Bongaigaon UA, and it is situated approximately 180 km from Guwahati City in the western part of the Lower Assam Region.
+Basugaon (IPA:ˈbɑːsʊˌgɑ̃ʊ) is a neighbourhood of Bongaigaon UA and it falls under the Chirang District of Assam, India.
+It is situated approximately 180 km from Guwahati City in the western part of the Lower Assam Region.
+The name of this town is derived from its high bamboo plantation and bamboo market.
+Basically "basu" or "bash" means bamboo and "gaon" means village.
+That is Basugaon, 'The village of bamboo'.